USS Pueblo (AGER-2): Pueblo incident

 Only a small percentage of the total classified material aboard the ship was destroyed.

 Radio contact between Pueblo and the Naval Security Group in Kamiseya, Japan had been ongoing during the incident.
 As a result, Seventh Fleet command was fully aware of Pueblos situation.
 Air cover was promised but never arrived.
 The Fifth Air Force had no aircraft on strip alert, and estimated a two-to-three-hour delay in launching aircraft. was located 510 nmi south of Pueblo, yet her four F-4B aircraft on alert were not equipped for an air-to-surface engagement.
 Enterprises captain estimated that 1.5 hours (90 minutes) were required to get the converted aircraft into the air.

 Eventually the shelling forced Pueblo to stop, signal compliance, and follow the North Korean vessels as ordered.
 Pueblo stopped again immediately outside North Korean waters in an attempt to obtain more time for destroying sensitive material, but was immediately fired upon by the submarine chaser, and a sailor, fireman Duane Hodges, was killed, after which Pueblo resumed following the North Korean vessels.
 The ship was finally boarded at 05:55 UTC (2:55 pm local) by men from a torpedo boat and the submarine chaser.
 Crew members had their hands tied and were blindfolded, beaten, and prodded with bayonets.
 Once Pueblo was in North Korean territorial waters, she was boarded again, this time by high-ranking North Korean officials.

 Photo of captured crew, on display in war museum in Pyongyang.

 The first official confirmation that the ship was in North Korean hands came five days later, 28 January 1968.
 Two days earlier, a flight by a CIA A-12 Oxcart aircraft from the Project Black Shield squadron at Kadena, Okinawa, flown by pilot Jack Weeks, made three high-altitude, high-speed flights over North Korea.
 When the aircraft's films were processed in the United States, they showed Pueblo to be in the Wonsan harbor area surrounded by two North Korean vessels.

 There was dissent among government officials in the United States regarding the nation's response to the situation.
 Congressman Mendel Rivers suggested that President Johnson issue an ultimatum for the return of Pueblo under penalty of nuclear attack, while Senator Gale McGee said that the United States should wait for more information and not make "spasmodic response[s] to aggravating incidents."
-According to Horace Busby, Special Assistant to President Johnson, the president's "reaction to the hostage taking was to work very hard here to keep down any demands for retaliation or any other attacks upon North Koreans", worried that rhetoric might result in the hostages being killed.
+According to Horace Busby, Special Assistant to President Johnson, the president's "reaction to the hostage taking was to work very hard here to keep down any demands for retaliation or any other attacks upon North Koreans", worried that rhetoric might result in the prisoners being killed.

 On Wednesday, 24 January 1968, the day following the incident, after extensive cabinet meetings Washington decided that its initial response should be to: